Please note: The instructions and forms on this page are only required if you were notified that your 2016-17 FAFSA was selected for verification.

 If you believe something is not accurate, contact the Office of Financial Aid for guidance.
 For example, rollovers of retirement funds appear to be untaxed income on the FAFSA.
 However, by submitting copies of 1099 forms, the college will verify that it is a rollover and correct the FAFSA for you.

 Important Note: Tax returns must be filed with the IRS at least two weeks (if filing electronically) prior to attempting to use the FAFSA/IRS DRT.
 This allows the IRS time to process the return.
 During peak processing times, it may take longer.
 Paper filing of tax returns may have up to a six week processing time.
 Whenever possible, it is best to file your tax returns electronically and early, well ahead of the April 15th deadline.

 Income Tax Return Transcript

-If you cannot use the FAFSA/IRS Data Retrieval Tool, you must submit to the financial aid office federal tax return transcripts for both you and your parents, if filing.
-You can find your tax transcript through the IRS’s Get Transcript service at www.irs.gov/transcript.
+If you cannot use the FAFSA/IRS Data Retrieval Tool, you must submit to the Office of Financial Aid federal tax return transcripts for both you and your parents, if filing.
+You can request your tax transcript through the IRS’s Get Transcript service or by calling 1-800-908-9946.

-Copies of W-2 forms must be submitted to the financial aid office.
+Copies of W-2 forms must be submitted to the Office of Financial Aid.